Lartu/katalyn/docs/manual.md

 The `global` statement can also be used to declare global variables from within functions.

+There’s no need to use `global` to read values from global variables.
+As long as a variable with the same name doesn’t exist in the local scope of the function, accessing that variable will return the value stored in the global variable without any shadowing.

 ## 4.2 – Unsafe Variables

 ## 4.3 – Magic Variables